armikhalev/mela-conlang-reFrame-in-Django/README.md

 ## DEV
 - don't forget to set `DEBUG=False`, otherwise static files won't be available
 - then try `python manage.py runserver`

+NOTE: `settings.py` is not in git repo, it was easier to keep it private than deal with three files system for prod, dev and common.
+So, it should be privately shared.